Infrastructure 2023-06-03

 What is a Reverse Proxy Server?

-A server placed between a client and a server that acts as an intermediary for their communication.
-It handles requests on behalf of the server.
+A server that is placed between the client and server, acting as an intermediary for their communication (relay).
+It proxies requests from the server.

 Client → Internet → Reverse Proxy → Server